syncfusion-content/blazor-docs/blazor/diagram/swimlane/phase.md

 ![Phase Add Remove](Swimlane-images/Phase_Add_Remove.gif)

-You can download a complete working sample from [GitHub]()
+You can download a complete working sample from [GitHub]().

 ## Create the Phase Header and Header customization

-* The `Header` property of Phase allows you to textually describe the phase and to customize the appearance of the description.
+* The `Header` property of Phase allows you to describe the phase textually and customize the appearance of the description.
-* The size of Phase header can be controlled by using the `Width` and `Height` properties of header.
+* The size of the Phase header can be controlled by using the header's `Width` and `Height` properties.
-* The appearance of Phase header can be customized by using the `Style` properties.
+* The appearance of the Phase header can be customized by using the `Style` property.

 The following code example explains how to define a Phase header and its customization.